dbos-inc/dbos-transact-ts/packages/dbos-sqs/README.md

 }
 ```

-Then, within the class, one or more methods should be decorated to handle SQS messages:
+Then, within the class, one or more methods should be decorated with `SQSMessageConsumer` to handle SQS messages:
 ```typescript
 @SQSConfigure({awscfgname: 'sqs_receiver'})
 class SQSEventProcessor {